11 Livestock Guardian Dog Breeds (LGD): Info, Pictures, Facts & History

 Height: | 25.5 to 27.5 inches |

-The Komondor is a Hungarian breed that has a unique corded coat, which makes them easy to identify.
-Their coat resembles dreadlocks when properly cared for.
-While their coat may be a bit high maintenance, they are dedicated guardians and known for their courage.
+The Komondor is a Hungarian breed with a unique corded coat, making them easy to identify.
+Their coat resembles dreadlocks when properly groomed.
+While their coat may require a lot of work to maintain, they are dedicated guardians known for their courage.

-You don’t see them quite as much in the US, but they are still a common dog in their home region.
+Although they are not seen as often in the US, they are still a common dog in their home region.

 4. Maremma Sheepdog